morganesque/ghijklmno/src/jekyll/_posts/2012-02-03-responsive-web-design-at-igniteleeds.markdown

 <p><a href="/img/2012/02/IgniteTalk2.003.jpg"><img title="IgniteTalk2.003" src="/img/2012/02/IgniteTalk2.003.jpg" alt="" width="100%" /></a></p>

-<p>But it's not only screen size.
+<p>But it&#8217;s not only screen size.
 Each of these devices actually has a whole range of capabilities, things they can do, content they can cope with, which all effect the kind of website you would want to design for them.</p>

 <p><a href="/img/2012/02/IgniteTalk2.004.jpg"><img title="IgniteTalk2.004" src="/img/2012/02/IgniteTalk2.004.jpg" alt="" width="100%" /></a></p>

 <p>Now traditionally the way you'd deal with this would be to find a kind of highest common denominator.
 A baseline to design to that you were pretty sure the vast majority of your audience would be able to view perfectly.
-The trouble is that nowadays the website you've designed for a table lamp is going to look pretty basic to someone viewing it on an iPad.</p>
+The trouble is that nowadays the website you&#8217;ve designed for a table lamp is going to look pretty basic to someone viewing it on an iPad.</p>

 <p><a href="/img/2012/02/IgniteTalk2.005.jpg"><img title="IgniteTalk2.005" src="/img/2012/02/IgniteTalk2.005.jpg" alt="" width="100%" /></a></p>

 <p>So you want to design a separate website for each device.
 This way everyone will get an optimum experience whatever device they're using.
-The trouble with this approach is that it's a huge amount of work and it's also a never ending task as new devices enter the market.</p>
+The trouble with this approach is that it&#8217;s a huge amount of work and it&#8217;s also a never ending task as new devices enter the market.</p>

 <p><a href="/img/2012/02/IgniteTalk2.006.jpg"><img title="IgniteTalk2.006" src="/img/2012/02/IgniteTalk2.006.jpg" alt="" width="100%" /></a></p>